 On the flip side, it is also notoriously a time when people rack up tons of debt buying gifts for their loved ones but once the new year rolls by and those credit card bills arrive and it's time to open them up....well, it sucks.

 All of that being said, here are some tips to ensure you don't derail your finances or financial goals this Black Friday weekend.

 Yup, I said it!
 A lot of times the best sales are not even during Black Friday it's just that every single retailer is on sale and so people assume the sales are the best ones.
-So how about skipping the sales and shopping the January sales? or even not at all?
+So how about skipping the sales and shopping the January sales instead? or not even shopping at all?
 Not only will you keep more money in your pocket, your financial goals will stay intact.
 Don't hate me but this is a pretty solid suggestion.